 The following information about the Fund's co-portfolio managers, Messrs.
 Andrew P. Hofer, Neil Hohmann and Paul Kunz, is provided as of the end of the Fund's most recently completed fiscal year.

 Andrew P. Hofer:

+Total Number of Other

-Other Accounts Co-Managed by Andrew P. Hofer Total Number of Other Accounts Managed/ Total Assets (in millions)
+Other Accounts Co-Managed by

+Andrew P. Hofer

-Registered Investment Companies 3/\$16,937
+Registered Investment Companies

-Other Pooled Investment Vehicles 6/\$1,716
+Other Pooled Investment Vehicles\

-Other Accounts 121/\$23,066
+Other Accounts\

 \Mr. Hofer does not manage any accounts individually.